MorganDean464/JT67MOD-Shop/README.md

 > Custom weapons project for Sven Co-op
 This plugin is for Sven Experience server - and it is scripted from AngelScript, to request a new weapon, please DM me on Discord with this tag: Morgan Dean#6052.

+JackThunder67 (Also known as Nathan Downtown), I have agreed that we are starting over with something brand new!
+This project started in Late May of 2022 and the first part of it wasn't released!
+In the future, we'll make sure to discover more and more weapons and we'll give you some videos on how it'll work!

+Since RuneShop wasn't there anymore, this shop plugin is only for Sven Experience server, and nothing else!

-# **Please note: Every weapons in this plugin will be Half-Life 2 and Counter Strike Online (Counter Strike Nexon Studios)**
+# **Please note: Some weapons in this plugin will be Half-Life 2 and most of it will be Counter Strike Online (Counter Strike Nexon Studios).
+This repository will change overtime!**

 ## Weapons